 Full stack developer remote, from 01-2019 to 10-2020

-Taken the role of informal teach-lead during the process of bringing in-house previously outsourced software
+Led the process of bringing in-house previously outsourced software

 Offloaded long-running workloads to queue